ammar-tanwar/bloglearnbay/posts/know-the-top-10-data-science-trends-2022.md

 Augmented Data science or data analytics can merge data that is available inside an organization and the data from outside.
 The organization usually gets less time to process these data and extract any important insights.
 This data analysis provides deeper utterances and predictions by processing and preparing data and relevant visualization.

 So many data analytics tools have been discovered in recent years based on business-specific visualization and explanation needs.
 It has been swiftly implemented in businesses, not just for data scientists but also for customers or service users.
-This made data analytics (Entry-level data science) and machine learning (Advanced-level data science) work together rather than operating them differently.
+This made data analytics (Entry-level data science) and Machine Learning (Advanced-level data science) work together rather than operating them differently.
 In the next few years, you will see experts working more with Augmented analytics.
 Accordingly, there will be a surge in job openings in the same.

 Because of the rapid evolution of this technology, augmented analytics modules are now required in all[ data analytics training programs](https://www.learnbay.co/data-science-course/data-analytics-business-analytics-programs-for-professionals/), not just advanced data science courses.